+Most parents responded saying that knowing where your food comes from (71%) was more important than serving local food at home (62%) and at preschool (55%) (Table 3).

+<Insert Table 3 here>

-A majority of parents responded that knowing where your food comes from (71%) was more important than serving local foods at home (62%) and serving local foods at preschool (55%).
-(Table 3).
-Furthermore, parents revealed that it is more important to serve local foods at home than at preschool.
-Despite the desire for healthy choices, parents experienced challenges as well.
-In an open-ended response, one parent explained their views on local foods and HOM impact; they said, “We try to buy organic when possible, and local when possible.
-But we get busy and often do not.
-[The preschool director] emailed us a recipe for lentil muffins that looked great, but we still have not made time to try it.
-I think the HOM has had some impact, but our son is still mainly focused on sweets and carbs.
-I see now that I could have keyed into this program much more, to supplement the work on these things being done at school, at home.”
-Another parent described that “We try to eat local foods, but it is not a requirement.
+Parents revealed that it is more important to serve local food at home than at preschool.
+While desiring to opt for healthy choices, parents experienced other challenges.
+In the open-ended response, one parent said, “We try to buy organic and local whenever possible.
+But we get busy and often do not do so.
+[The preschool director] emailed us a recipe for lentil muffins that looked great, but we have still not made time to try it.
+I think the HOM has had some impact, but our son is still focused on sweets and carbs.
+I see now that I could have keyed into this program more, to supplement the work on these things being done at school, at home.”
+Another parent said, “We try to eat local foods, but it is not mandatory.
 We eat what we can from our small garden.
 We encourage our children to try new food.”

 Discussion

-This study adds to the literature by considering parent perspectives about nutrition behavior at school and at home.
-In this study, parents with a child enrolled in a campus preschool provided perspective about HOM for ECE practices at home, including procurement of local foods through Farmer’s Market and CSA participation, gardening, and consumption habits.
-Consumption frequency among the ten HOM foods surveyed suggests that a variety of foods were served at home and that adults and children were likely eating the same foods.
-Despite HOM efforts to increase local food consumption, adults and children may not be eating HOM foods with the same frequency.
-Per HOM goals, this programming may still be related to increased exposure to these local foods which aligns with the well-cited strategy of repeat exposure to influence children’s food preferences (Cooke, 2007; Dazeley & Houston-Price, 2015; Laureati et al., 2014; Wolfenden et al., 2012).
+This study adds to the literature by considering parental perspectives on nutrition behavior at school and home.
+Parents with children enrolled in a campus preschool provided their perspectives on HOM for ECE practices at home, including the procurement of local foods through farmer’s markets and CSA, gardening, and consumption habits.
+Consumption frequency among the 10 HOM foods surveyed suggests that a variety of food was served at home and that adults and children were mostly eating the same food.
+Despite HOM efforts to increase local food consumption, adults and children may not be eating HOM foods at the same frequency.
+Per the HOM goals, this programming may still be related to increased exposure to these local foods, which aligns with the well-cited strategy of repeat exposure to influence children’s food preferences (Cooke, 2007; Dazeley & Houston-Price, 2015; Laureati et al., 2014; Wolfenden et al., 2012).

-The least consumed HOM foods (summer squash, winter squash, beets, and lentils) could be less available or less familiar and accepted by children and adults, but it is noteworthy that lentils are the largest export crop in the state (Montana Department of Agriculture, 2018).
-One parent commented that “My child identified lentils in a dish and taught me that (sic) how lentils look like,” thus, suggesting the HOM educational strategies contributed to children’s knowledge of local foods and children brought this knowledge into the home.
-Impacts on children’s knowledge and attitude of local foods have been similarly reported in K-12 HOM studies (Margolin et al., 2018).
+The least consumed HOM foods (summer and winter squash, beets, and lentils) may not be easily available or may be both less familiar and less accepted by children and adults alike.
+However, lentils are the largest export crop in the state (Montana Department of Agriculture, 2018).
+One parent said, “My child identified lentils in a dish and taught me that (sic) how lentils look like,” thus indicating that the HOM educational strategies contributed toward children’s knowledge of local foods and the children brought this knowledge home.
+Impacts on children’s knowledge and attitudes toward local foods have also been reported in K-12 HOM studies (Margolin et al., 2018).